Modeling categorical data

 Further details

-Categorical variables in Formulas
+Categorical variables in Formula

 Generating model matrices from multiple variables, some of which are categorical, requires special care.
 The reason for this is that rank-$k-1$ contrasts are appropriate for a categorical variable with $k$ levels when it aliases other terms, making it partially redundant.
 Using rank-$k$ for such a redundant variable will generally result in a rank-deficient model matrix and a model that can't be identified.